cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ---
 **Open Menu** button

-It is the main menu for the annotation tool.
+It is the main menu of the annotation tool.
 It can be used to download, upload and remove annotation.

 ![](static/documentation/images/image051.jpg)